 The navigation panel operates like a drawer.
 Its default state is open.
-To close the navigation panel, click the arrow at the far left of the VMware Monitoring in Foglight Evolve Cloud browser interface.
+To close the navigation panel, click the arrow at the far left of the Foglight for VMware browser interface.
 Click that arrow again to open the navigation panel.